What to Expect if You Receive an IRS Final Notice of Intent to Levy

 Types of Intent to Levy Notices

 The IRS sends out several different types of levy notices.
 In some cases, you may receive a general notice warning you of the IRS’s intent to levy your assets.
 In other cases, the notice may specifically state the assets the IRS plans to levy.
-Here are the different titles the IRS puts on levy notices:
+Here are some of the levy notices you may receive:

 How to Avoid a Tax Levy — If You Agree With the Tax Debt